cbirdsong/priority-navigation/README.md

 # PriorityNavigation.js

 PriorityNav is a pure javascript plugin that will move your menu items if they don't fit its parent.
-Forked from [https://github.com/gijsroge/priority-navigation](https://github.com/gijsroge/priority-navigation) by [GijsRoge](http://twitter.com/GijsRoge).
+Forked from [gijsroge/priority-navigation](https://github.com/gijsroge/priority-navigation) by [GijsRoge](http://twitter.com/GijsRoge).

 ### Features

 - **Accessible**<br>Adds appropriate aria attributes and set focus to links when needed.
 - **No dependencies**<br>The plugin is written in pure javascript making it fast and lean.
+- **Icons**<br>Adds SVG icons if supplied.
-- **Breakpoint**<br>When the breakpoint has been reached the plugin will automaticly move all items to the dropdown & change the toggle label to navDropdownBreakpointLabel.
+- **Breakpoint**<br>When the breakpoint has been reached the plugin will automaticly move all items to the dropdown, change the toggle label to navDropdownBreakpointLabel and change the icon to navDropdownBreakpointIcon.
 - **Smart calculation of available space**<br>It automatically looks for the main navigation's siblings and calculates remaining space.
 - **Flexible**<br>Because of the point above you can have multiple inline-block/flexbox items on the same level.
 - **Non obstructive menu dropdown**<br>The dropdown menu can be closed by clicking outside and pressing escape.